AWS S3 Encryption

 • S3 Encryption in Transit

-• S3 Bucket Policy can be used to enforce SSL communication with S3 using the effect deny with condition aws:SecureTransport set to false.
+• S3 Bucket Policy can be used to enforce SSL/TLS communication with S3 using the effect deny with condition aws:SecureTransport set to false.

 • S3 Default Encryption

-• helps set the default encryption behaviour for an S3 bucket so that all new objects are encrypted when they are stored in the bucket.
+• Helps set the default encryption behavior for an S3 bucket so that all new objects are encrypted when they are stored in the bucket.

-• Objects are encrypted using SSE with either S3-managed keys (SSE-S3) or AWS KMS keys stored in AWS KMS (SSE-KMS).
+• Objects are encrypted using SSE with either S3-managed keys (SSE-S3) or AWS KMS keys (SSE-KMS).

 • S3 Bucket Policy

-• can be applied that denies permissions to upload an object unless the request includes x-amz-server-side-encryption header to request server-side encryption.
+• Can be applied to deny permissions to upload an object unless the request includes x-amz-server-side-encryption header to request server-side encryption.

 S3 Bucket Policy Enforce Encryption